tryscer/flock/Book/Flock-Music.md

 ​        “You want me to take my engine apart every month?”
 ​        “Nah, man, no. You only need to do that every *six* months”.

+- [ ] change greensboro here
-We're passing the sign saying we are leaving beautiful Greensboro, NC, population of 79,000, and another, advocating the smoking of Buzz Cigarettes (“A Real HONEY of a Smoke\!”).
+We're passing the sign saying we are leaving beautiful ==Greensboro, NC, population of 79,000,== and another, advocating the smoking of Buzz Cigarettes (“A Real HONEY of a Smoke\!”).
 Elvis comes on the radio, his presence announced by an overwhelming procession of staccato guitar riffs.

 *(y-y-ouaaain't nothing but a hound…dog)*